What Careers are Available for Social Workers?

 An individual with an MSW has the option of working in community mental health centers, psychiatric hospitals, outpatient clinics, and educational institutions (to name a few) in areas such as behavioral therapy, mental health counseling, vocational rehabilitation, grief therapy, and as a human resources staff consultant.

 The field of gerontology is growing rapidly due to the increasing percentage of elderly in the nation’s population.
-According to the national Administration on Aging (USDHHS);
+According to the national Administration on Aging;

-“The older population--persons 65 years or older--numbered 39.6 million in 2009 (the latest year for which data is available) represented 12.9% of the U.S. population, about one in every eight Americans.
-By 2030, there will be about 72.1 million older persons, more than twice their number in 2000.
-People 65+ represented 12.4% of the population in the year 2000 but are expected to grow to be 19% of the population by 2030.”
+“The older population--persons 65 years or older--numbered 52.4 million in 2018 (the latest year for which data is available) represented 19% of the U.S. population, about one in every eight Americans.
+By 2060, there will be about 94.7 million older persons, more than twice their number in 2000.”

 The expected growth in the geriatric sector of society is a solid indicator for those with an emphasis in geriatrics; evidence that there will be an increase in demand for their services.
 Possible avenues for employment might be public service agencies funded by both state and county governments, senior citizen centers, non-profit organizations, religious charities, and various for-profit businesses.